This guide walks through the OpenTofu language and the options you have when writing OpenTofu code. Here are the concepts it covers:

 }

-}Local variables are a staple in OpenTofu for constructing, mutating and storing static data within the code.
-You should think of these as constants in a programming language, once they're set they cannot change.
-(With the exception of mutating local variables)
+}Local variables are a staple in OpenTofu for building, mutating, and storing static data inside the code.
+Think of them as constants in a programming language: once they're set they don't change.
+(Mutating local variables being the exception.)

 locals {